 Pyramid’s program is intended for children ages 3-5 years old that need extra support navigating their sensory world, engaging in meaningful peer interactions, and succeeding in a classroom setting.
 The goal is to transition these children to a typical elementary school classroom.

-In addition, an intensive ABA classroom is available for children who would benefit from half-day or full-day of Applied Behavioral Analysis with added opportunity to interact with peers in a more typical setting and with the goal of transitioning them to the main classroom.
+In addition, an intensive ABA classroom is available for children who would benefit from half-day or full-day of Applied Behavior Analysis with added opportunity to interact with peers in a more typical setting and with the goal of transitioning them to the main classroom.

 Low ratios of children to teachers are associated with more intensive and productive teacher/child interactions as students receive more individual attention, more extensive and complex language, and more complex play.